Healthdirect Free Australian health advice you can count on.

 Carer payments

-You may be eligible for Centrelink payments, depending on your circumstances.
+You may be eligible for Centrelink payments, depending on your situation.

 There are two main Centrelink payments for carers looking after people unable to care for themselves due to illness, disability, or ageing.
 These are:

-• Carer Payment — available to eligible people providing extra daily care (not full-time)
+• Carer Payment — available to eligible people providing extra daily care (not full-time care)

-People eligible for either of these payments may also receive the Carer Supplement — an annual lump sum to help cover the costs of caring.
+People eligible for either of these payments may also receive the Carer Supplement.
+This is an annual lump sum to help cover the costs of caring.

 Rights at work

 Your employer is not allowed to discriminate against you for being a carer.
-You have the right to ask your employer about flexible working arrangements.
+You have the right to ask your employer about a working schedule that will be best for you.
+You can read more about flexible working arrangements on the Fairwork Ombudsman website.

 You're also entitled to take leave to support a family or household member who is unwell.
 As a carer, you may be able to take paid or unpaid leave.
 Visit the Fairwork Ombudsman website for more information about your options.

-It’s a good idea to discuss your situation with your employer, so you can find way to balance your work and caring responsibilities.
+It's a good idea to discuss your situation with your employer.
+This way, you can find a way to balance your work and caring responsibilities.

 Home help